HONDA INTEGRA TYPE-R DC2

 All ITRs came with pretty special suspension using double wishbones, just like the EK9 Civic Type-R, so it’s no wonder the car has the reputation as the greatest FWD ever.
 Some differences, however, came within the wheels of the DC2.
 Both UK and ’98 Spec R cars came with a five-bolt stud pattern replacing the previous four bolts in the older cars and both were fitted with the larger brakes, 282mm front and 262mm rear discs - in comparison to earlier models with 262mm and 242mm respectively.
 It was the ’98 Spec R that gained 16-inch wheels and 215/45/16 tyres whereas the UK car made do with 15-inch wheels and 195/55/15 tyres.

 With the youngest ITRs being over 20 years old, suspension components could well be past their best, so check for worn bushes.
-An upgrade to Polybushes will get things back in check and offer improved driving feedback, and fitting a set of Bilstein B6 dampers will give you a factory fresh ride.
+An upgrade to Polybushes will get things back in check and offer improved driving feedback, and fitting a set of Bilstein B6 dampers will give you a factory fresh ride, and there are many aftermarket anti roll bars available.

 Having worked my way through a Honda Civic coupe and the underrated 5 door MB6 Civic VTi-S it felt like a natural progression was to look at the Integra.
 More power, lighter and rarer.
 I never fancied going for cars that my friends were into at the time like the French Saxo VTS and Clio 172’s, they were the obvious choice.
 The big boys cars like the E36 M3 and Impreza Turbos were cars out of my budget and reach at the time.